laurennmooney/OOP-basics/strings.md

-## Strings and Ints: The Data Types, Built-in Methods, and Manipulation
+## Strings: The Data Type, Built-in Methods, and Manipulation

 ### What are strings?
 And ints?